-Frank Martin loses Micaiah Henry and Malik Kotsar to graduation and Jair Bolden to transfer and just replaces them with two 3-star recruits.
-Normally, this wouldn’t seem like the best recipe for success, but Frank Martin has done enough to prove that he can get a lot out of anything he’s dealt.
+Frank Martin loses Micaiah Henry and Malik Kotsar to graduation and Jair Bolden to transfer and just replaced them with two 3-star recruits.
+Normally, this wouldn’t seem like the best recipe for success, but Frank Martin has done enough to prove that he can get a lot out of any roster he’s dealt.

 AJ Lawson and talented freshman Jermaine Couisnard are both returning, so there are key pieces for Frank Martin to work with.
 However, as the talent in the rest of the league continues to increase quickly, I’m starting to wonder if Frank Martin can work his magic once again.
 The Gamecocks currently have zero scholarship spots remaining, so there aren’t many decisions or unknowns left to figure out.
 That leaves South Carolina as one of the most “complete” teams as of this moment.